r-spatial/RQGIS/README.md

 -   **Please update to QGIS version &gt;= 2.18.2** (preferably by using our [install guide](https://jannes-m.github.io/RQGIS/articles/install_guide.html)) if you want to use *RQGIS in combination with the developer version of QGIS*.
 This version contains a major bug fix which RQGIS relies on.
 However, we strongly recommend to use the QGIS long-term release, currently 2.14.14!

--   If you encounter `segfault` errors using SAGA 2.2.2 and 2.2.3 on macOS with QGIS installed via `homebrew` -&gt; please reinstall `saga-gis-lts` (v2.3.1) to fix the issue.
+-   If you encounter `segfault` errors using SAGA 2.2.2 and 2.2.3 on macOS with QGIS installed via `homebrew` -&gt; please re-install `saga-gis-lts` (v2.3.1) to fix the issue.

 #### General